Wolf: Interactions with other predators

 Wolves may interact and compete with felids, such as the Eurasian lynx, which may feed on smaller prey where wolves are present and may be suppressed by large wolf populations.
 Wolves encounter cougars along portions of the Rocky Mountains and adjacent mountain ranges.
 Wolves and cougars typically avoid encountering each other by hunting at different elevations for different prey (niche partitioning).
-In winter, when snow accumulation forces their prey into valleys, interactions between the two species become more likely.
-Wolves in packs usually dominate cougars and can steal their kills or even kill them, while one-to-one encounters tend to be dominated by the cat.
-There are several documented cases of cougars killing wolves.
+This is more difficult during winter.
+Wolves in packs usually dominate cougars and can steal their kills or even kill them, while one-to-one encounters tend to be dominated by the cat, who likewise will kill wolves.
 Wolves more broadly affect cougar population dynamics and distribution by dominating territory and prey opportunities and disrupting the feline's behaviour.
 Wolf and Siberian tiger interactions are well-documented in the Russian Far East, where tigers significantly depress wolf numbers, sometimes to the point of localized extinction.
-Only human depletion of tiger numbers appears to protect wolves from competitive exclusion from them.
-With perhaps only four proven records of tigers killing wolves, these cases are rare; attacks appear to be competitive rather than predatory in nature.

 In Israel, Palestine, Central Asia and India wolves may encounter striped hyenas, usually in disputes over carcasses.
 Striped hyenas feed extensively on wolf-killed carcasses in areas where the two species interact.
 One-to-one, hyenas dominate wolves, and may prey on them, but wolf packs can drive off single or outnumbered hyenas.
 There is at least one case in Israel of a hyena associating and cooperating with a wolf pack.
-It is proposed that the hyena could benefit from the wolves' superior ability to hunt large, agile prey.
-The wolves could benefit from the hyena's superior sense of smell, to locate and dig out tortoises, to crack open large bones, and to tear open discarded food containers like tin cans.